-We regularly get cases referred for total ear canal ablation (TECA) surgery.
+We regularly get cases referred to us at West Midlands Referrals for total ear canal ablation (TECA) surgery.
 The external ear canal is removed but the ear flap is preserved.
 When we do a TECA it is also necessary to remove a substantial portion of the middle ear.

 Complications which we occasionally encounter include wound breakdown and nerve problems (which are usually temporary) with loss of blinking on the affected side or a condition called Horner’s syndrome which involves a small pupil, a droopy eyelid and protrusion of the “3rd eyelid”.